Javascript is not enabled.

 MIRA

-With about 50 books under her belt (including a historic series set during the British Regency period), Sheila Roberts has written more than a dozen holiday-set romances, including a trio that have been adapted into movies for Hallmark, Lifetime and Great American Family.
-This tale follows three women who are all having their own version of a Blue Christmas: Newlywed Sunny doesn’t get along with her stepkids; recently divorced Arianna has to send her daughter off to spend Christmas with her ex; and Molly is sick and tired of her job at the post office.
+With approximately 50 books to her name (including a historic series set during the British Regency period), Sheila Roberts has written more than a dozen holiday-set romances, including a trio that have been adapted into movies for Hallmark, Lifetime, and Great American Family.
+This tale follows three women who are all having their own version of a Blue Christmas: Newlywed Sunny doesn’t get along with her stepchildren; recently divorced Arianna has to send her daughter off to spend Christmas with her ex; and Molly is tired of her job at the post office.
 Their solution?
-Redo the holiday every month throughout the next year.
+Redo the holiday every month throughout the following year.
 And if you like this one, check out the author’s most recent holiday romp, 2024’s The Merry Matchmaker, based on Jane Austen’s Emma.
 (2023)

 A Heartfelt Christmas Promise book cover